JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/retry_handling.md

 title: Retry Handling
 ---

-In [Error Handling](error_handling.md) we already found out that requests can fail.
+In [Error Handling](error_handling.md), we already found out that requests can fail.
 We provide a way to automatically retry requests via retry handlers.
-Note, by default no retries are performed.
+Note that, by default, no retries are performed.

 ```csharp
 var config = SpotifyClientConfig